“Injustice anywhere is a threat to justice everywhere. We are…tied in a single garment of destiny.” — Reverend Dr. Martin Luther King, Jr.

 The most important Supreme Court case regarding civil rights during WWII was a setback, but it provided hope nonetheless.
 In Korematsu v. the United States (1944), the Court ruled that Japanese internment camps were justified but only because of the wartime emergency and that, in the future, they would look skeptically at racially discriminatory laws.
 That was a bold claim for those that noticed, like the NAACP, because the U.S. had many such laws.

-Many WWII soldiers in the Pacific had relations with Asian women or brought home Asian wives.
+Many WWII soldiers in the Pacific had relations with Asian/Pacific Islander women or brought home APIA wives.
 That might not seem extraordinary today but, as of the 1940s, mixed-race relationships were illegal in many states.
 Yet, the willingness of some politicians to embrace civil rights legislation signaled light at the end of the tunnel.
 While Congress defeated anti-lynching bills, the number of incidents began to drop off in the mid-20th century.
 Lynching was a common form of vigilante justice used on suspects of all races but, by the early 20th century, it was used mainly against minorities.
+Of the 4,743 lynchings in the U.S. between 1882 and 1968, nearly 73% of victims were black (Source: NAACP).

 Integration of the military and pro sports in 1946-48 also helped lay the foundation for a brewing civil rights movement.
 Most important was Jackie Robinson’s integration of major league baseball, then the most popular sport in America.
 Calling him a “trial ballon,” Martin Luther King said of Robinson that “he was a sit-in’er before sit-ins and a freedom-rider before freedom rides.”
 Remarkably, before Robinson became a more outspoken civil rights leader in his own right, Gallup polls showed him as the second-most popular American behind Bing Crosby — ahead of Frank Sinatra, Eleanor Roosevelt, and Dwight Eisenhower.
 You can read more about influential sports and music stories like that of Robinson in the optional section at the end of the chapter.